ritik5446883/8-bit-Wallace-Tree-Multiplier-with-MAC-Module/README.md

 ![Wallace tree schematic](./images/wallace_schematic.jpg)

-To perform functional verification of our design, I have implemented a test bench circuit where the Wallace tree multiplier is powered with a $1.1 V$ supply, and all the outputs are connected to $2 fF$ capacitors.
+To perform functional verification of our design, we have implemented a test bench circuit where the Wallace tree multiplier is powered with a $1.1 V$ supply, and all the outputs are connected to $2 fF$ capacitors.
 The rise/fall time of all the input bits is set to $50 ps$.

 The waveform for different input combinations and the corresponding outputs are shown in figure.
-I have verified our outputs for the input combinations.
+We have verified our outputs for the input combinations.

 ![Wallace tree Functional Verification](./images/wallace_func_ver.jpg)